-Almost four years later, Mr. Amanklychev and Mr. Kadzhiev remain imprisoned in Turkmenistan.
+Nearly six years later, Messrs.
+Amanklychev and Kadzhiev remain imprisoned in Turkmenistan.
 Ms. Muradova died in custody shortly after her conviction.
-There has been a worldwide call for the release of Mr. Amanklychev and Mr. Khadzhiev, and Amnesty International has declared them prisoners of conscience.
-21 b.
-Mr. Amanklychev and Mr. Khadzhiev Continue to Face Torture and Deplorable Prison Conditions
+There has been a worldwide call for the release of Messrs.
+Amanklychev and Khadzhiev, and Amnesty International has declared them prisoners of conscience.

-Since Mr. Amanklychev and Mr. Khadzhiev's arrests, their families have faced harassment by Turkmen officials and have been prohibited from receiving certain government benefits and from leaving the country.
+Since Messrs.
+Amanklychev and Khadzhiev's arrests, their families have faced harassment by Turkmen officials and have been prohibited from receiving certain government benefits or leaving the country.